michaellevy/Levy_CV/content.md

 :   **Michael Levy** and Terence Houston.
 Weighing the long-term implications of mountaintop removal mining.
 Ecological Society of America podcast, The Ecologist Goes To Washington.

 2011
-:   Bob H. Baber, Ted Boettner, **Michael Levy**, and Jeff G. Skousen.
+:   Bob Baber, Ted Boettner, **Michael Levy**, and Jeff Skousen.
 Coal: The lifeblood of West Virginia?
 Democracy Matters panel discussion, Morgantown, WV.

-# Awards

-2016
-:   Fire on the Fringe: A coupled agent-based model of homeowner and wildfire behavior in Southern California, National Socio-Environmental Synthesis Center (SESYNC) Graduate Research Fellow, $2,000.

-2016
-:	Improving statistical inference on networks.
-Amazon Web Services Research Grant, $703.

-2015
-:   Professors for the Future Fellowship, $3,000.

-2014
-:   Sustainable Agriculture Scholarship, Annie's Homegrown, $2,500.

-2014
-:   Henry A. Jastro Research Award, UC Davis College of Agricultural and Environmental Sciences, $1,500.

-2012
-:   Climate Change, Water, and Society, Integrative Graduate Education Research Traineeship, National Science Foundation, $115,000.

-2012
-:   Ecology Fellowship, UC Davis, $51,000.

-2011
-:   Graduate Student Policy Award, Ecological Society of America.

-2009
-:   HERF Supplementary Fellowship, West Virginia University, $2,000.